Talemaitoga Tuapati

 Talemaitoga Tuapati is a Fijian rugby union footballer.
 He plays hooker for the Woodlands rugby club and for Southland in New Zealand.
 Tuapati's selection to the Fijian squad came in 2010 after impressing selectors on the watch at the Pacific Rugby Cup tournament which included club teams from Fiji, Tonga and Samoa.
 He played at the 2014 Pacific Nations Cup.

+Tuapati was selected in 2015 for Fiji by head coach John Mckee for the Pacific Nations Cup and World Cup in the UK.

 In 2015 Tuapati was signed by Stade Français on a three-month deal as an injury replacement for Laurent Sempéré.